Pope Benedict XVI and Islam: Concerning the Middle East conflict

 With the war in Lebanon, the Vatican's Middle East policies under Pope Benedict XVI came into clearer focus.
 Pope Benedict's pleas to stop the carnage, particularly after an Israeli air raid killed many civilians in Qana, echoed the dramatic appeals of Pope John Paul during times of Mideast conflict.
 In private talks, Vatican officials asked that the U.S. government use its influence with Israel to bring an immediate halt to hostilities.
 To the Israelis, the Vatican made it clear that it views its military offensive in Lebanon as a disproportionate use of force.
 On August 7, 2006, Pope Benedict XVI renewed his appeal for peace in the Middle East and said he was deeply disappointed that calls for an immediate cease-fire in Lebanon had been ignored.
 "Faced with the bitter fact that up to now the calls for an immediate cease-fire in that martyred region have been disregarded, I feel impelled to renew my pressing appeal to that effect, asking everyone to offer their real contribution to the construction of a just and lasting peace."
-Pope Benedict donated two ambulances and emergency medical supplies to Caritas in Lebanon.
+Pope Benedict donated two ambulances and emergency medical supplies to Caritas Lebanon.

 "War is the worst solution for everyone," he has said.
 "It brings nothing of good for anyone, not even for the apparent victors.
 We know this well in Europe, after the two world wars.
 What everyone needs is peace.
 There are moral forces ready to help people understand that the only solution is that we must live together".
 He said the Vatican's actions and his own appeals were designed to mobilize all the potential forces of peace.

 Pope Benedict sent a special envoy to Lebanon to lead prayers for peace.
 The Pope has asked Roger Etchegaray, a French Cardinal who was often the late Pope John Paul's special envoy to trouble spots, "to transmit to the suffering population ... his spiritual proximity and real solidarity".
 While the French cardinal's mission is "essentially religious" to try to celebrate Mass on Sunday with the patriarch of Lebanon's Maronite church, the Vatican says he may also meet President Émile Lahoud and Prime Minister Fouad Siniora.
 Etchegaray, 83-year-old president of the Pontifical Council for Justice and Peace, was sent by Pope John Paul to Iraq in early 2003 to meet Saddam Hussein and try to avert war.